lanouettea/ros-test/README.md

 ## Container <-> Host, using Cyclone DDS
 In this test, one of the RoS node is ran on the Docker host directly, while the other is ran inside a Docker container.

+Edit the script `test-container-host_cyclone_.sh` and set the value of the `HOST_IP` variable to the IP of your Docker host.

-Run the following command in a terminal:
+Then, run the following command in a terminal:

 ```
 ./test-container-host_cyclone_.sh